microsoft/maro/docs/source/key_components/rl_toolkit.rst

 Policy
 ------

-A policy is used by an agent to decide what action to take given an observation of the environment.
+A policy is a mechanism used by an agent to determine an action to take given an observation of the environment.
 Accordingly, the abstract ``AbsPolicy`` class exposes a ``choose_action`` interface.
 This abstraction can encompass both static policies, such as rule-based policies, and updatable policies, such as RL policies.
 The latter is abstracted through the ``AbsCorePolicy`` sub-class which also exposes a ``update``